 What were some of the perks and challenges about living in Singapore?

 There were so many perks to living in Singapore!
 The weather, the proximity to the rest of South East Asia, living in a clean city to name a few.
 There is also so much to explore within the city of Singapore as well.
 Singapore has amazing roof top bars, delicious food representing it’s 4 main cultures and great outdoor space rich in wildlife.
+There are so many amazing places to eat in Singapore, you would never get bored.
 Due to it’s size it is also really easy to get around, with great public transport and cheap taxis.